facebook/react/docs/docs/05-reusable-components.md

     // JS's instanceof operator.
     someClass: React.PropTypes.instanceOf(SomeClass),

-    // You can chain any of the above with isRequired to make sure an error is
+    // You can chain any of the above with isRequired to make sure a warning is
-    // thrown if the prop isn't provided.
+    // shown if the prop isn't provided.
     requiredFunc: React.PropTypes.func.isRequired

     // You can also specify a custom validator.
     customProp: function(props, propName, componentName) {
       if (!/matchme/.test(props[propName])) {
-        throw new Error('Validation failed!')
+        console.warn('Validation failed!');
       }
     }
   },